-For more than half a century, private branch exchange (PBX) was the centrepiece of business communications.
-A PBX is a phone switching system used to concentrate telephone lines or trunks, route intra-office calls and manage phone features.
+For more than a half century, private branch exchange (PBX) was the centerpiece of business communications.
+A PBX is a phone switching system used to concentrate telephone lines or trunks, route intra-office calls, and manage phone features.

 PBXs were originally purchased by businesses to improve the efficiency and reduce the expense of calls made within an office.
-Prior to the PBX, a call made by an employee to a co-worker sitting at a desk in the same office had to be routed the same way as a call to an external customer.
-It had to be routed from the employee's desk phone to the telephone company's central office - perhaps several miles away - and then back to the coworker's desk phone.
+Prior to the PBX, a call made by an employee to a coworker sitting at a desk in the same office had to be routed the same way as a call to a customer across town.
+It had to be routed from the employee's desk phone to the telephone company's central office (CO) - perhaps several miles away - and then back to the coworker's desk phone.
 Businesses would incur phone charges for every call made - even for a call across the room!
 Ironically, today a PBX can be a pretty big expense for businesses, because many PBXs require a significant capital investment.